 To put the things into perspective about names mentioned above Frans mentioned that Sir David Attenborough had presented first ever WPY way back in 1965.
 And Nat Geo has started photography award in Netherlands named against Frans Lanting himself..
 Hmmm!!!

 I was also very happy to know that two young Indians Sitara Karthikayan and Gaurav Narayan declared as Finalists in 11-14 years and WILD-I category respectively.
 Also It was indeed a special moment when fellow photographers and judges showed lot of interest in Western Ghats.

 Having tasted this, I want more.
 I surely want to taste it myself but I am also very eager to hear this story from fellow Indians.

 It was “Pure magic” that night..indeed “Divine Snake” took me there.
 But there were lot of people in the background too.
 I would like to thank you, If your name has any of O, E, A, U, I and helped me directly or indirectly in my journey.
-Special thanks to my wife, parents, friends, mentors who were the pillars behind this pinnacle.
+Special thanks to my parents, wife, sister, friends, mentors who were the pillars behind this pinnacle.